 Probably the most famous and rare stamp of this area is the spectacular 1925 £100 red and black, the top value of the truly wonderful 1922-27 series with its bi-coloured £1 to £100 stamps.
 The entire mint set catalogues over £450,000, the Royal collection contains this complete set in corner blocks of four with plate numbers!

-Another favourite amongst stamp collectors is the 1938-54 Pictorial issue of King George VI with its beautiful designs including mountains, lakes, dhows and lions and its many damaged and retouched plate flaws, watermark varieties, different printings especially during wartime which created many distinct shades and a range of different perforations to make this issue a philatelists favourite with Stanley gibbons listing over 70 possible stamps from a basic set of 20!
+Another favourite amongst stamp collectors is the 1938-54 Pictorial issue of King George VI with its beautiful designs including mountains, lakes, dhows and lions and its many damaged and retouched plate flaws, watermark varieties, different printings especially during wartime which created many distinct shades and a range of different perforations to make this issue a philatelists favourite.
+Stanley Gibbons list over 70 possible stamps from a basic set of 20!
 The postmarks and postal history of this entire area are also popular with philatelists who try to hunt down as many different cancellations and postal cachets as possible.